microsoft/msticnb/docs/source/creatingnotebooklets.rst

     )

 Calling the base class ``run`` method from your implementation is important.
-This does things like handle options and optionall convert and normalize the timespan parameter.
+This does things like handle options and convert and normalize the timespan parameter.

 The next section validates any input parameters that you require and creates